ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 [Unit-testing](https://en.wikipedia.org/wiki/Unit_testing) is a
-powerful paradigm to verify that pieces of your code (units) operate correctly in various scenarios, and represent those assumptions in the code.
-An interesting observation is that everyone does "testing" by simply running their code/scripts at least once on some inputs, seeing what they have produced, and checking if the output matches original expectations.
-Unit-testing just takes it one step further -- code up such tests in a separate file so you can run them all at once later on (e.g. whenever you change your script) and verify that it still performs correctly.
-In the simplest case you can simply take your test commands and run them into a separate script that would fail if any command within it fails, which would test your target script(s).
+powerful paradigm to verify that pieces of your code (units) operate correctly in various scenarios, and that these assumptions are represented in the code.
+An interesting observation is that everyone does at least some "testing" by simply running their code/scrip on an input and checking that the output matches their expectations.
+Unit-testing just takes this workflow one step further: code such tests in a separate file so you can run them all at once later on (e.g., whenever you change your script) to verify that your script still performs correctly.
+In the simplest case, you can just copy your test commands into a separate script that would fail if any command within it fails (therfore effectively testing your target script(s)).

 For example, the following script could be used to test basic correct operations of AFNI's `1dsum` command: